 In addition, gather records of your employment history and include tax returns.
 Both parties in the divorce will be expected to present an inventory of assets and liabilities to be divided in the settlement.

-There are many divorce lawyers in the area, so how do you determine which one is best for you?
+There are many lawyers in the area, so how do you determine which one is best for you?
 Well, it depends on your situation.
-Many people think of divorce lawyers as ruthless and aggressive, based on depictions on TV and in the movies, but an overly confrontational attorney may not be your best option in a divorce.
-Most divorce proceedings are settled by mutual agreement via mediation, so you need a divorce attorney with excellent communication and people skills.
+Many people think of lawyers as ruthless and aggressive, based on depictions on TV and in the movies, but an overly confrontational attorney may not be your best option in a divorce.
+Most divorce proceedings are settled by mutual agreement via mediation, so you need an attorney with excellent communication and people skills.